 "This also links in with the health of our gut microbiome - the balance of good and bad bacteria in our intestine.
 It is a growing area of research, and we can see it is linked to autoimmune disease, but we can't be sure of the direction of the link.
 For example, people with type 1 diabetes (which, unlike most autoimmune diseases never goes into remission and is always on the march) have a certain pattern of bacteria.
 But we don't know whether the diabetes causes the bacterial change or if it's the other way around."

 It is also suggested that autoimmune diseases may be linked to a condition known as small intestinal bacterial overgrowth (SIBO).3 "This happens when something goes wrong in the small intestine, causing bacteria to grow and proliferate in what is normally a sterile environment," explains Sanders.
 "For example, patients with coeliac disease may have SIBO as a second problem, because the destruction of the lining of their small bowel due to coeliac disease allows the bacteria to hide in the small bowel and then grow in large numbers."

 "This in turn can interfere with the absorption of key nutrients, resulting in conditions such as anaemia or vitamin B12 deficiency if it's not identified and treated with antibiotics."

 "The role of prebiotics and probiotics is under investigation by many researchers and it's hoped these treatments may promote good bacteria.4 Whether they play a role in autoimmune flare-ups is still unknown.
 The sterile environment we have created has had some unforeseen consequences and perhaps some gut bacteria may help to protect us from developing autoimmune diseases in the future."

 Managing autoimmune flare-ups can be very difficult at times.
-If you'd like more information on how to care for your immune health, visit our Immunity Advice Centre.
+If you'd like more information on how to care for your immune health, select Immunity on the Your health menu above.